HenryJaQiu/HenryJaQiu.github.io/_pages/about.md

 Hello, I'm **Hejia Qiu (Henry)**, a Ph.D candidate in computer science, also interested in programming and video game.
 This is my personal Github Pages, based on [this repository](https://github.com/academicpages/academicpages.github.io), and released under the MIT License.
 See LICENSE.md.

-I will introduce my academic and general work in this website, including academic publication and tech & life blogs, generally in English and/or Chinese.
+I will introduce my academic and general work in this website, like academic publication, tech & life blogs, generally in English and/or Chinese, and my CV also attached.

 Feel free to contact me by any link in [my website](https://henryjaqiu.github.io/) if interested, including Email, Linkedin, ResearchGate, Steam...

-##### See 'Guide' if you wanna build a similar one.
+> **See 'Guide' if you wanna build a similar one.**